Perseus333/Hangman/README.md

 # Hangman
-A simple hang man game
+A simple hang man game with a command line interface.
-To play rember to type the correct word with spaces between every letter like this:
-H e l l o